Lukas Moodysson

-Karl Fredrik Lukas Moodysson ([ˈlʉ̌ːkas ˈmɔ̂dːʏˌsɔn]; born 17 January 1969) is a Swedish novelist, short story writer and film director.
+Karl Fredrik Lukas Moodysson ([ˈlʉ̌ːkas ˈmɔ̂dːʏˌsɔn]; born 17 January 1969) is a Swedish filmmaker, novelist, and short story writer.
 First coming to prominence as an ambitious poet in the 1980s, he had his big domestic and international breakthrough directing the 1998 romantic film Show Me Love.
 He has since directed a string of films with different styles and public appeal, as well as continued to write both poetry and novels.
 In 2007, The Guardian ranked Moodysson eleventh in its list of the world’s best directors, describing his directorial style as “heartfelt and uncompromising.”

 Early life

 Born in Lund, Moodysson grew up in Åkarp, Skåne County as an outcast, expressing himself through poetry.
 By the time he was 23 he had written five poetry collections and a novel published by Wahlström & Widstrand.
 He decided to move to film to produce works that were less introverted and could be enjoyed by a wider audience than poetry.
 After studying at what was then Sweden's only film school, the Dramatiska Institutet, he directed three short films before moving to features.